CtrlK

 Workflow Clarity

-This is a simple, single-purpose skill with clear modes enumerated upfront.
-The three modes are unambiguous, and list/remove operations are shown for management.
+This is a simple, single-purpose skill with clear modes and unambiguous actions.
+The three modes are cleanly delineated, and the list/remove operations provide the necessary management workflow.
 No destructive batch operations require validation checkpoints.

 3 / 3